KatreinSauer/KatreinSauer_Notebook/_posts/2025-03-23-maayan-paper.md

 This post is about Synchrotron based XRD, XRF, Raman data on Stylophora Pistillata

 ## X-ray diffraction and fluorescence data on adult stony coral samples
+## X-ray diffraction and fluorescence data on adult stony coral samples

 ### samples
 Samples can be found partially: \